rapodaca/tinygraph/README.md

 # License

-Gamma is distributed under the terms of the MIT License.
+Tinygraph is distributed under the terms of the MIT License.
 See [LICENSE-MIT](LICENSE-MIT) and [COPYRIGHT](COPYRIGHT) for details.